yourvick/eamena_tutorials/README.md

 - If the area assessed is not different from the Geographic location recorded in the Built Component or Heritage Place, you may leave this card blank\.
 - Click on ‘Location’ in the Card Tree to go to that card\.
-- For more detailed instructions about this card and instructions on how to add a ‘Geometric Place Expression’, please refer to __Tutorial 5: Geometries__, Sections 2\.1 and 2\.2\.
+- For more detailed instructions about this card and instructions on how to add a ‘Geometric Place Expression’, please refer to [__Tutorial 5__](#geometries).

 ### Geometric Place Expression